 Kibana is the data visualization arm of the elastic family.
 It allows for a user of Elastic to create dashboards based on queries run against the backend Elasticsearch store.
 Kibana is used frequently in server monitoring and tracking web hits for various properties, but it can be configured to provide dashboards of all sorts of data.

-TensorFlow and PyTorch
+TensorFlow and PyTorch for data lakes

 TensorFlow and PyTorch are machine learning frameworks that allow data scientists to build machine learning models with ease.